 The Opportunity Zone program is entering a new phase.
 With the passage of the One Big Beautiful Bill Act, Opportunity Zones are now a permanent part of the U.S. tax code.
-This change provides long-term clarity, and the transition from the original Opportunity Zone framework to the permanent structure will occur over several years.
-Understanding the timeline, regulatory updates, and anticipated changes in 2027 is important for those studying Opportunity Zones.
+This long-term clarity provides a framework for those studying Opportunity Zones, including investors, developers, and community stakeholders.

-From a Fixed Deadline to a Permanent Opportunity Zone Structure
+From Fixed Deadlines to a Permanent Opportunity Zone Structure

-The original Opportunity Zone program, created under the 2017 Tax Cuts and Jobs Act, was based on a fixed timeline.
+The Opportunity Zone program was originally created under the 2017 Tax Cuts and Jobs Act with fixed timelines.
 Deferred capital gains were required to be recognized by December 31, 2026, and original zone designations were scheduled to expire shortly thereafter.

 The One Big Beautiful Bill Act establishes Opportunity Zones as a permanent part of the tax code.
 It introduces recurring ten-year census tract designation cycles and updated regulatory guidance.
-While the original framework remains in effect through 2026, a new structure—sometimes called Opportunity Zones 2.0—is expected to begin in 2027.
+While the original framework remains in effect through 2026, a new structure called Opportunity Zones 2.0 is expected to begin in 2027.

 Key Dates for the Opportunity Zone Transition